 Please reach out to the advisor of a club or group for additional information and how to join.

-All clubs and groups coordinated through the school are subject to the Dodgeland Middle/High School Code of Conduct.
+All clubs and groups coordinated through the school are subject to the Dodgeland Middle/High School Code of Conduct, which may be found on our Handbooks page.

 A daily late bus is provided by the district to ensure that all students have the opportunity to participate in school based athletics and other after school co-curricular activities.
 Students must sign up each day to ride the late bus that departs from the middle/high school entrance at 5:10 pm daily.
 The following reminder and link is provided in our daily student announcements: